ShirleyMaxx/VMarker-Pro/README.md

 </h4>

-It is an extension of [VMaker (CVPR 2023)](https://github.com/ShirleyMaxx/VirtualMarker) which support probabilistic 3D human mesh estimation.
+It is an extension of [VMarker (CVPR 2023)](https://github.com/ShirleyMaxx/VirtualMarker) which supports probabilistic 3D human mesh estimation.
 Below is the overall VMarker-Pro framework.

 <p align="center">